 - Get a large serving bowl or platter out and to it add the spinach, onions, bacon, strawberries, nuts, and feta.

-- Serve the salad with the dressing on the side.
+- Drizzle dressing over the salad if serving immediately, otherwise serve with the dressing on the side.

 - I mentioned any kind of berries will work if you don’t have strawberries, but you could also consider mixing your berries or even adding some citrus to this salad like segments of oranges or grapefruit or even pineapple.